Last modified: June 22, 2022, 3:09 p.m.

 Larvae can be found from June to July in spun leaves of the hostplant.

-From August onwards and after hibernation again till April.
+From August onwards and after hibernation again till late May.